TheCynosure/CynOS/README.md

 I will try and update the repository with most of the reference material that I am using to build this project.
 Some of the files also have links to their sources if they are based on someone elses work.

+-- Project is being put on hold while I am reading and studying topics needed to work on the Operating System.
+No I have not abandoned it.